Bullying can make us feel unsafe and unhappy. It stops us from being who we want to be, and can make it hard to learn and be with other people.

 I am being bullied

 You have a right to feel safe and be safe.
-Being bullied can make you feel miserable and powerless but things can change.
+Being bullied can make you feel sad, anxious and lonely, but things can change.

-Tell a teacher, parent or other adult or a friend who can help you.
-Remember, the sooner you report the bullying and take action, the sooner things can change.
+Tell a trusted person, like a friend, teacher, parent or other adult.
+They can help you.
+Remember, the sooner you report the bullying and seek help, the sooner things can change.

 Bullying affects each person in different ways.
 Common feelings include: